-The Township Highlands Preservation Area includes the Highlands Zones and Sub-Zones listed and described below.
-These Zones are configured as depicted in Exhibit A ("Township Highlands Preservation Area") and are herewith incorporated into the Land Use Plan as an overlay to the existing Land Use Plan.
+The Borough Highlands Area includes the Highlands Zones and Sub-Zones listed and described below.
+These Zones are configured as depicted in Exhibit A ("Borough Highlands Area") and are herewith incorporated into the Land Use Plan as an overlay to the existing Land Use Plan.
 The Highlands Council delineation of Highlands Zones finds basis in the underlying natural resources, the extent of existing development and supporting infrastructure, and the potential to support new development and/or redevelopment.
 Highlands Zones are intended to ensure that the density and intensity of future development and/or redevelopment do not exceed the capacity of the land, natural resources, and existing infrastructure to support it.

-The Highlands Zones include three primary zones (the Protection Zone, Conservation Zone, and Existing Community Zone) and four sub-zones (Wildlife Management Sub-Zone, Conservation Zone-Environmentally Constrained Sub-Zone, Existing Community Zone-Environmentally Constrained Sub-Zone, and Lake Community Sub-Zone) each with its own purpose, application and development criteria.
-The zones and sub-zones included in the Township Highlands Preservation Area are as follows:
+The Highlands Zones in the Borough of Oakland include two primary zones (the Protection Zone and Existing Community Zone) and two sub-zones (Existing Community Zone-Environmentally Constrained Sub-Zone and Lake Community Sub-Zone) each with its own purpose, application and development criteria.

 - 1. Protection Zone.
 The Protection Zone consists of the highest quality natural resource value lands that are essential to maintaining water quality, water quantity and sensitive ecological resources and processes.
 Land acquisition is a high priority for lands in the Protection Zone and development activities will be extremely limited.
 Any development will be subject to stringent limitations on consumptive and depletive water use, degradation of water quality, and impacts to environmentally sensitive lands and natural resources. - 2.
 Existing Community Zone.
 The Existing Community Zone consists of areas of concentrated development representing existing communities.
 These areas tend to have limited environmental constraints due to previous development patterns, and may have existing infrastructure that can support additional development and/or redevelopment.
 Where served by adequate supporting infrastructure, lands within the Existing Community Zone are suited to higher densities and intensities of development (see Section C, below) than other Zones.
-This Zone has the greatest potential to accommodate mixed-use development projects and center-based planning initiatives, generally. - a.
+As applied to the Borough of Oakland, the ability of the Borough's environmental resources to sustain mixed-use projects and center-based development may be severely limited if the introduction of sanitary sewer service into the central business district is derailed. - a.
 Existing Community Zone-Environmentally Constrained Sub-Zone.
 The Existing Community Zone-Environmentally Constrained Sub-Zone consists of significant contiguous critical habitat, steep slopes and forested lands within the Existing Community Zone that should be protected from further fragmentation.
 They serve as regional habitat "stepping stones" to larger contiguous critical habitat and forested areas.
 As such, they are not appropriate for significant development, and are best served by land preservation and protection.
 Development is subject to stringent limitations on consumptive and depletive water use, degradation of water quality, and impacts to environmentally sensitive lands.